AcronProjectGroup/DjangoImages/README.md

 - upload system by user
 - add model for Comment in DataBase with Django ORM
 - add recommendation a book items
+- Create System for: User review based on login and registration

 The only way to reach the city of freedom is the way of awareness.